 At first the North Koreans made rapid progress, quickly taking the South Korean capital of Seoul and driving South Korean and American troops back to the southern port of Busan.

 General Douglas MacArthur managed to hold them off after the Waegwan bridge over the Nakdong River was blown up on 3 August.
 UN forces then began to resupply and fortify their position with a defensive perimeter.

 The first British troops landed at Busan soon after.
 They were immediately sent into battle on the Nakdong, on the western part of the Busan defences.
 Once reinforced, they and the UN forces counter-attacked.

 'Why anybody in the world would want to fight over it [Korea], if it was mine I would have gave it away.'

 15 September 1950

-South Korean and American forces undertook an amphibious landing at Inchon, 150 miles (240 km) behind enemy positions.
-The landing cut the North Koreans’ communications and allowed the UN forces to break out of the Pusan bridgehead.
+South Korean and American forces undertook an amphibious landing at Incheon, 150 miles (240 km) behind enemy positions.
+The landing cut the North Koreans’ communications and allowed the UN forces to break out of the Busan bridgehead.

 19 October 1950